 Answer: Birth Right doulas have been trained by me, and with 40yrs experience working in ‘the system’, it is a key component of our training, i.e. how to negotiate with hospital staff in a respectful way and to make sure you are able to enjoy the experience you have chosen, as long as it is safe for Mum and baby.
 This is a very specialised skill and unique to Birth Right doulas.

 How do I choose a doula?

-Answer: I will organise for you to meet 2 of our doulas.
-If you do not feel a ‘connection’ with either then it is important to let me know so you can meet another, more appropriate match.
+Answer: I will organise for you to meet one of our newly qualified doulas.
+If you do not feel a ‘connection’ with the doula, then it is important to let me know so you can meet another, more appropriate match.
+Check out ‘find a doula page’ to see a list of experienced doulas with their contact details.
 In both my books there is a list of suggested questions to ask at the first meeting.

 What is the difference between having a family member and a doula?

 Answer: Family are too emotionally attached to advise about decision making.
 Family do not understand the hospital system or how to negotiate.
 Let your Mum be your Mum, your sister be your sister, and employ a doula to be your doula!